RayFlaherty/RegEx_simplified/Develop/gist-template.md

 ### Quantifiers
-    Quantifiers specify how many instances of a character, group, or character class mush be present in the input for a match to be foun    d.
+    Quantifiers specify how many instances of a character, group, or character class mush be present in the input for a match to be found.
+Quantifiers are further broken down into "Lazy and Greedy" quantifiers.
+We will look more into those later.
+But for now, lets go over the basic strokes.

+    As stated, the quantifier basically points out how MANY of the Meta Characters in a string you want to search.
+But what do they look like?
+    Examples of quantifiers:
+        * - looks for zero or more characters in a string;
+            Example: \w* returns all words that contain more than zero characters in it.

+        + - looks for one or more characters in a string;
+            Example: \d looks for all digits that contain one or more numbers.

+        ? - returns 0 or 1,
+            Example: \w? looks for all words between 0-1 characters.

+        {x,y} - allows you to search by giving a min and max number of characters to search for.
+            Example: {3, 5} searches for all strings who's lengths are between 3 and five.

+        {n} - looks for an exact number, were n is represented by a number.
+            Example: \w{5} searches for all five letter words.

 ### OR Operator